BCDevOps/platform-services/security/vault/ansible/roles/vault_install/README.md

   - vault_install
 ```

-Always include a `-v` for more verbose output when running `ansible-playbook`.
+Optionally, include a `-v` for more verbose output when running `ansible-playbook`.
 This ensures diagnostic
 output is printed on standard out.

 Execute the playbook without building the cluster: